zakirangwala/metabase-mcp-server/README.md

 - **Platform-as-a-Service:** Railway, Render, Fly.io

 ### Security Considerations
-- Use HTTPS in production environments
-- Implement proper firewall rules
+- Terminate TLS (ALB, Nginx, API Gateway) and expose only HTTPS endpoints
+- Keep `METABASE_MCP_AUTH_MODE=static-token` for all HTTP deployments; rotate tokens regularly
+- Inject secrets via Docker/Compose/SSM rather than hardcoding them in images
+- Restrict inbound traffic with security groups / firewalls and prefer private subnets or VPN access
-- Consider VPN access for sensitive business data
+- Monitor access logs and Metabase audit logs for anomalous behaviour
-- Regularly rotate API keys
+- Rotate Metabase API keys and static bearer tokens on a schedule
-- Monitor access logs

 ### Need Help with Deployment?
 Our team at CodeWalnut offers deployment and consulting services.
 [Contact us](#-connect-with-us) for enterprise-grade setup and support.